Central Papua: Dutch East Indies era

-The interior of Central Papua is inhabited by tribes such as Mee (Ekari) and Moni, who live traditionally by clearing fields and cultivating tubers, raising pigs, fishing, and engaging in feasting.
+The interior of Central Papua is inhabited by ethnic groups such as the Mee (Ekari) and Moni, who live traditionally by clearing fields and cultivating tubers, raising pigs, fishing, and engaging in feasting.
 They had formed trade relations with coastal tribes using mege currency made from shells.
 These indigenous communities were first discovered by Western explorers during the British Ornithologists' Union 1909–1911 expedition to Western New Guinea.
-They were called Tapiro pygmies on account of their shorter height compared to the Papuans, i.e., Kamoro.
-Later in the 1930s, a Dutch pilot named Frits Wissel flew over the highland area and came across three large lakes where the Mee tribe resided.
-The lakes were named Paniai, Tigi, and Tage, and the Dutch referred to the region as Wisselmeeren (Wissel lakes).
-However, after the colonial era, the name Paniai became more widely used than Wisselmeeren.
+They were called Tapiro pygmies on account of their shorter height compared to the Papuans, i.e., the Kamoro.
+Later in the 1930s, a Dutch pilot named Frits Wissel flew over the highland area and came across three large lakes where the Mee people resided.
+The lakes were named Paniai, Tigi, and Tage, and the Dutch referred to the region as Wisselmeeren (Wissel Lakes).
+However, after the Dutch colonial era, the name Paniai became more widely used than Wisselmeeren.

 During the Round Table Conference on 27 December 1949.
 The Dutch East Indies government issued a proclamation stating that the territory of Papua controlled by the Dutch East Indies would be under the jurisdiction of a gubernemen called the New Guinea Gouvernement.
 Later in 1952 New Guinea was designated as an overseas province of the Netherlands.
 Dutch New Guinea was officially divided into four Afdeling on 10 May 1952.
 The district of Central New Guinea was one of the four afdelings and included Wisselmeren as an onderafdeling.
-However, unlike the other districts, the Central New Guinea Afdeling did not have a capital city.
-The New Guinea Government underwent further reorganisation in 1954 and the Central New Guinea Afdeling was temporarily placed directly under the supervision of the Resident of Geelvinkbaai (now Cenderawasih Bay).
+However, unlike the other districts, the Central New Guinea afdeling did not have a capital city.
+The New Guinea Government underwent further reorganisation in 1954 and the Central New Guinea afdeling was temporarily placed directly under the supervision of the Resident of Geelvinkbaai (now Cenderawasih Bay).